jhawcroft/jxbot/README.md

 * learn and learnf

+=== What is the philosophy of JxBot? ===

+The philosophy of JxBot is in keeping with [my principles for software in general](http://joshhawcroft.org/2015/11/essential-criteria-for-good-software/); the user interface shall be minimalist and clean, and the engineering robust, clean and elegant.
+The feature-set will be adequate but not bloated.
+After 1.0 release, releases will be infrequent, except when security is impacted.

+If the project becomes bloated I will willingly sacrifice functionality for clarity.

+=== How do I pronounce the name? ===

+It’s up to you – the two most common pronunciations are:

+* JAY-EX-BOT
+* JEX-BOT

 === Does it support non-English languages? ===

 In theory, it should.
 Some attempt has been made to properly support the UTF-8 text encoding and handle non-latin characters, including Japanese.
 I would welcome feedback on this.